tamaragevorgyan/gettyimages-api/README.md

 download on Getty Images using an active download agreement.

 ##Checklist
-* Activate a download agreement for organization.
+* Activate a download agreement for your organization.
 * Get credentials for your application.
 * Familiarize yourself with the core concepts and the API operations.
 * Begin developing your application.